petitoff/Reset-trial-Jetbrains-Products-on-Windows/README.md

 2. **Deleting JetBrains AppData and Registry Entry:**
     - The script checks for the existence of a JetBrains directory within the `AppData` directory.
-    - If found, it deletes license files it.
+    - If found, it deletes only license files from it.
     - Additionally, it deletes a specific registry entry under `HKEY_CURRENT_USER\Software\JavaSoft`.

 3. **Ending the Script:**